visgl/deck.gl/docs/layers/polygon-layer.md

   the first and last vertices, when those vertices are not equal.
 * The specification of complex polygons intentionally follows the GeoJson conventions for representing polygons with holes.
+* Wireframe lines are rendered with `GL.LINE` and thus will always be 1 pixel wide.
+* Wireframe and solid extrusions are exclusive, you'll need to create two layers with the same data if you want a combined rendering effect.